About Housing Choice Vouchers

-To be eligible for the program, households must earn at or below 80% of the Area Median Income (AMI) for Boulder County (some programs are capped at 30% and 50% AMI).
+To be eligible for the program, households must earn below 50% of the Area Median Income (AMI) for Boulder County (some programs are capped at 30% AMI).
 Participants are required to submit income and asset documentation.
-Additionally, staff will obtain a background report from the Colorado Bureau of Investigation is obtained by staff for all household members over age 18.
+Additionally, staff will obtain a background report from the Colorado Bureau of Investigation for all household members over age 18.

 Participants agree to pay rent on time, comply with lease agreements, report changes in income and household size, attend required annual recertifications, and adequately maintain their property.